 CPGRAMS is the platform based on web technology which primarily aims to enable submission of grievances by the aggrieved citizens from anywhere and anytime (24x7) basis to Departments/Organisations under Government of Tripura.
-The grievances received through this platform are scrutinized and taken action for speedy and favourable redress.
-Tracking grievances is also facilitated on this portal through the system generated unique registration number.
+The grievances received through this platform are scrutinized and tracked through system generated unique registration number.
 The State PG Portal received grievances directly and state related grievances filed directly on CPGRAMS are also reassigned to the concerned department in the state.

-In addition, like in other states, Tripura has a CM Helpline service where citizens are able to make call to a Toll Free number (1905) to lodge their grievances related to public authorities or services on any subject related to service delivery or entitlement.
+In addition, like in other states, Tripura has a CM Helpline service where citizens can make call to a Toll-Free number (1905) to lodge their grievances related to public authorities or services on any subject related to service delivery or entitlement.
 The grievances of the citizens are recorded at the CMs helpline and transferred to concerned level, division of relevant departments.
 Nodal Officers are appointed at all levels in the departments including Tribal Welfare, Agriculture and Fisheries, Secondary Education, Rural Development Department, Labour, PWD and Animal Resource to look into the complaints registered by the public.

-In addition, there are many schemes and department specific GRMs, for example, apart from receiving grievances through CPGRAMS and State PG Portal, PWD- PMGSY Cell also receives grievances through it own Meri Sadak Mobile App, although overall access and usage of these GRMs is quite low, as per records maintained by PWD, for the period January 2021-November 2022 Rural Roads related complaints received on CPGRAMS was 22, on State PG portal was 8 and on Meri Sadak was also 22.
+In addition, there are many schemes and department specific GRMs, for example, apart from receiving grievances through CPGRAMS and State PG Portal, PWD- PMGSY Cell also receives grievances through its own Meri Sadak Mobile App, although overall access and usage of these GRMs is quite low, as per records maintained by PWD, for the period January 2021-November 2022 Rural Roads related complaints received on CPGRAMS was 22, on State PG portal was 8 and on Meri Sadak was also 22.
 Although most of these complaints have been redressed, these low numbers suggest poor awareness and access to these GRMs.